guthizon/blogdoagi/README.md

 ## Running Tests

-To run the tests, you can use the npm run cypress:open command, which will open the Cypress Test Runner interface, where you can manually select and run the tests.
+To run the locally, you can use the npm run cypress:open command, which will open the Cypress Test Runner interface, where you can manually select and run the tests.

 To run tests in headless mode (without a graphical interface), you can use the npm test or npm run cypress:run command.